 The first task you need to complete is recognizing who you want to copy.

 Well, in our life we all listened to many great singers.
-But we don’t love all of them, however, they all are good even we have a soft corner to some of the singers.
+But we don’t love all of them, however, they all are good even we have a soft corner for some of the singers.
 We really like to listen to them.

 Make a list, of them.
 And, always remember who you love to listen to means the genre they sing in, is your

-favourite comfortable genre.
+favorite comfortable genre.
 You can develop your voice for those genres.

-Choosing the right genre is as important and developing your style and attitude.
+Choosing the right genre is as important as developing your style and attitude.
 If you choose the wrong genre, it could break your singing career.
 Every successful singer always stands on a genre that he is comfortable with.